virtualidentityag/backend-dev-onboarding/java_microservice.md

 - What is the benefit of using Maven?
 - How can you add dependencies to your java project with Maven?
 - How can you build your project with Maven?
+- Which are the key technologies/libraries used in the boilerplate application?

 # 03. Make your first pull request
 ## Resources